 - 11. This Emergency Order is in addition to the Executive Orders issued by Governor DeSantis, including Emergency Orders 20-70 and 20-71. - 12.
 This Emergency Order applies to incorporated and unincorporated areas within Alachua County, but has no application outside of Alachua County.
 Municipalities have the authority to enforce this order within their jurisdiction. - 13.
 The County or municipalities within its jurisdiction will direct any establishment to cease and desist operations that are in violation of this Emergency Order and may treat violations as a violation of County or Municipal ordinance as appropriate. - 14.
-Notwithstanding this, any violation of these emergency measure(s) shall be a violation of §252.50, Florida Statutes and may be punishable as provided therein and shall be enforced by law enforcement as provided by law.
+Notwithstanding this, any violation of these emergency measure(s) shall be a violation of §252.50, Florida Statutes and may be punishable as provided therein.

-Dated this 5 day of April, 2020 at 12:05 p.m.
+Dated this 3 day of April, 2020 at 2:35 p.m.